jacobwilliams/qtpyguihelper/docs/backends.rst

 GUI Backends
 ============

-QtPyGuiHelper supports multiple GUI backends, each with their own strengths and use cases.
+vibegui supports multiple GUI backends, each with their own strengths and use cases.
 This page provides detailed information about each backend.

 Overview
 --------